stackbuilders/sb-debian-base/README.md

 ```
 ansible-galaxy install -r requirements.yml
 ```
-# Use the version v.0.0.2 to keep compatibility with older projects
 ## Tasks available in this repo
 The current version use Ansible flow controll (when: foo is defined) to run tasks for the diferent stages but keep some useful tags like set hostname or create deploy folder.